 Russian Tactics Revealed: Wooden Drones Outsmart Ukrainian Defenses

-Analysts revealed that employs an unconventional tactic in its ongoing conflict with Ukraine by using wooden drones to confuse Ukrainian air defense systems.
+Analysts revealed that Russia employs an unconventional tactic in its ongoing conflict with Ukraine by using wooden drones to confuse Ukrainian air defense systems.

 The wooden drones, built by BLITZ Aircraft Unmanned, are constructed using a combination of wood, extruded polystyrene foam, and secured with masking tape.
 These decoy drones feature a mix of Chinese-manufactured engines and electronics, incorporating both low and high-tech components.